Rif Dimashq offensive (August–November 2014): Offensive

 On 29 September, the situation in the al-Dukhaniyya area remained fluid, while the Army captured Al-Suwan and was fighting for Tal Kurdi as they advanced towards Douma.
-16 al-Nusra Front fighters were killed in the clashes on the outskirts of al-Dukhaniyya during the day.
+Sixteen al-Nusra Front fighters were killed in the clashes on the outskirts of al-Dukhaniyya during the day.
 The next day, fighting continued in the Tal Kurdi and al-Qatari farmlands on the outskirts of Douma.

 On 6 October, the Army fully secured the al-Dukhaniyya as it continued the offensive against Douma.

 On 8 October, a government source reported the military captured the town of Al-Rayhan, near Douma.
 This was partially confirmed by the SOHR when it reported, two days later, ongoing clashes in the area with advances by government forces.
 According to a military source, 53 rebels were killed.

 On 11 October, the Republican Guard captured Wadi Ayn Tarma (Ayn Tarma valley) in East Ghouta.
 According to a military source, nearly 180 Jaysh Al-Islam fighters were killed during the one-month siege of the area, including their top commander.
-The use of bunker buster bombs by the Air Force was reportedly the deciding factor in the fighting since they exposed and obstructed the rebel’s underground supply routes which forced the rebels to retreat and the Republican Guard was able to cross the Baradi river.
+The use of bunker buster bombs by the Air Force was reportedly the deciding factor in the fighting since they exposed and obstructed the rebels' underground supply routes which forced the rebels to retreat and the Republican Guard was able to cross the Baradi river.
 This brought government forces to the edge of the rebel-held town of Ayn Tarma.

 By this time, government forces had also secured Tal Kurdi, Al-Rayhan and the al-Alia farms.
 This opened the Damascus-Baghdad road and effectively cut all rebel military and relief supplies to Douma.

 As of 13 October, according to Al-Masdar News, the Syrian Army controlled 70% of Jobar and was advancing towards Parliament Square.
 The next day, they reported the Army had secured 75% of Jobar and was attacking rebel positions at the Maysaloun Roundabout.
-15 rebels were killed in the fighting in Jobar, near al-Zablatani.
+Fifteen rebels were killed in the fighting in Jobar, near al-Zablatani.